Raphael-Boichot/The-TinyGB-Printer/README.md

 - Last image is not written ?
 You've probably switched the device off while the led was still on or you forgot to tear paper with the pushbutton in tear mode.
 - Last batch of images is incomplete (empty folder or just first images recorded with a multi-print) ?
 The batteries are completely out of juice, recharge them.
 - Some image are half black/white ?
 See [notes](/TinyGB_Printer/Upscalerlib.h#L1) in the upscaler library.
+- Any SD card must work out of the box.
+If the printer is reluctant to recognize yours (it can happen, rarely), use a [low level formatting tool](https://www.sdcard.org/downloads/formatter/) or low level formatting commands like diskpart on Windows.
+Filesystem must be FAT32.

 ## Examples of use